Skip to content

 Your contacts & historyYour iPhone onlyNever synced, never uploaded anywhere

-Your identityA BIP-39 seed phrase you holdSelf-custodial keypair - no phone, no email
+Your identityAn account phrase you holdEncryption keys on your device - no phone, no email

-The "PrivaMesh server"Does not existOnly dependency is a swappable Solana RPC
+The "PrivaMesh server"Does not existNo account server; the transport is public and swappable

 How a message travels with no server in the middle